jaymhorsh/currency-converter/README.md

     `docker-compose up`

-    This would build the project on a Node container and the docker-compose file will simultanously run both servers and display their urls on the terminal.
+    This would build the project on a Node container and the docker-compose file will simultaneously run both servers and display their URLs on the terminal.

 ## Links